US Online Gambling – Current State and Market Share

 Due to this being legal, because of a loophole in the legislation that deemed it possible (as it wasn’t direct gambling), it meant that over the best part of a decade, they had been able to build up trust among customers and brand awareness.
 They were essentially household names.

-No doubt, plans were always in place for both brands to build out an online sportsbook, and when the first states passed online gambling laws, this eventually came to fruition in New Jersey in 2013, with Pennsylvania following some years later in 2019.
+No doubt, plans were always in place for both brands to build out an online sportsbook, and when the first states passed online gambling laws, this eventually came to fruition in New Jersey in 2013.
+Some years later, in 2017, Pennsylvania online casino and sports betting markets also opened their doors for new players.

 US Online Gambling Market’s Quick Evolution